Acne is an unpleasant skin condition. But what's more annoying, you ask? Pimples on the nose, near the nose and inside the nose! Need we say more?

 More often than not, people forget to follow basic skincare tips.
 It is always essential for you to follow a basic skincare routine to keep your skin clean and breathing:

 - Wash your face at least twice a day to remove dirt, oil and pollutants from your skin.
 Don’t overwash.
 Overwashing can deprive your skin of necessary oils.
 This can contribute to sebum production.

 - Drink lots of water to hydrate your skin and prevent it from overproducing sebum.
 Too much sebum may lead to clogged pores.

 - Avoid oil-based makeup products.
 They may clog your pores.
 Water-based makeup products are recommended for acne-prone skin.

 - Remove your makeup before you sleep.
 Don’t buy oil-based makeup removers.

-- Cleanse, tone and moisturize on a regular basis.
-Follow a skincare regimen that helps your skin maintain its pH levels and prevents clogging.
+- Cleanse, tone and moisturize your skin on a regular basis.
+Follow a skincare regimen that helps your skin maintain its pH level and prevents clogging.

 - Avoid exfoliating your skin every day.
 Exfoliating too much can stimulate sebum production in the skin.
 Use gentle scrubs whenever you do.

 - Follow a healthy diet.
-Research shows that low carbohydrate diets can help improve acne vulgaris.
+Research shows that low carbohydrate diets can help clear up acne vulgaris.

 - Wear sunscreen before you step-out.
 Direct exposure can dehydrate your skin and body, leading to an overproduction of sebum.
 Choose an anti-acne sunscreen to avoid clogged pores.